MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/index.md

 # Windows App SDK

 The Windows App SDK is a set of new developer components and tools that represent the next evolution in the Windows app development platform.
-The Windows App SDK provides a unified set of APIs and tools that can be used in a consistent way by any desktop app on a broad set of target Windows 10 OS versions.
+The Windows App SDK provides a unified set of APIs and tools that can be used in a consistent way by any desktop app on Windows 11 and downlevel to Windows 10, version 1809.

 The Windows App SDK does not replace the existing desktop Windows app types such as .NET (including Windows Forms and WPF) and desktop Win32 with C++.
 Instead, it complements these existing platforms with a common set of APIs and tools that developers can rely on across these platforms.
 For more details, see [Benefits of the Windows App SDK](#benefits-of-the-windows-app-sdk-for-windows-developers).